efredericks/CloudAppsDev/_posts/3-ServerlessTechnologies.md

 ### Lab Instructions

-Download the appropriate lab manual from Blackboard and keep it open while you work through the Codelab.
+As with our other assignments, we have a Blackboard assignment for you to provide screenshots for as you work through the Codelab.
 I'll be asking for screenshots from your progress and also have you perform a *little extra work as well*.

 The following link will take you to a Google-created Codelab.